What Is Bullying?

 - Skipping after school sports.

-Some of these signs (for example: Excuses for not wanting to attend school) can be noticed in student’s behaviour as a result of any type of bullying.
+Some of these signs (e.g. excuses for not wanting to attend school) can be noticed in student’s behaviour as a result of any type of bullying.

 If you suspect bullying, do not ignore it.
 Address it.